Syn.: Githago segetum Link., Lychnis githago (L.) Scop.

 Family: Caryophyllaceae Juss.

-Habitat: It grows as weed in grain fields, in rubbles, in lower altitudes.
-Formerly more abundant, at present rare species.
+Ecology: It grows as weed in grain fields, in rubble, in lower altitudes.
+It was formerly more abundant, at present it is a rare species.
+Blooms from June to August.

-Description: An annual herb with an erect and branched stem, 30–100 cm high.
-The basal leaves are oblanceolate, stem leaves linear-lanceolate, entire.
+Description: An annual herb with an erect and branched stem, 30–100 cm tall.
+The basal leaves are oblanceolate, cauline leaves linear-lanceolate, entire.
 The flowers are solitary, with five lobes, corolla red-purple.
-Flowers from June to August.
 The fruit is a capsule.

 Note: The seeds are poisonous.